OualidTRIDI/LANDING-PAGE-From-scratch-HTML-CSS-The-Odin-Project/README.md

 # LANDING-PAGE-From-scratch-CSS-HTML-

-The Odin Project Foundataions (Flexbox Landing Page)
+The Odin Project Foundations (Flexbox Landing Page)

+PS: This template is not responsive